Kaushalkhokhar/react-udemy/README.md

 - For good deveoper we need to **find and debug** errors by own.
 - Don't Panic
     - Read the error mesaage
-    - See the file from which it comes <br>
+    - See the file from which it comes
-    - And go to that file and line <br>
+    - And go to that file and line
+- Use consol to see the errors and waring.
+- Use browser developer to bebug the code using tag/pointer to debug step buy step.